 Calculating Disability Insurance Benefit Payment Amounts

-Your weekly benefit amount is calculated based on your past earnings and equals approximately 55 percent of your earnings up to the maximum weekly benefit amount.
+Your weekly benefit amount (WBA) is approximately 60 to 70 percent (depending on income) of wages earned 5 to 18 months prior to your claim start date up to the maximum weekly benefit amount.
 You may receive up to 52 weeks of Disability Insurance (DI) benefits.
 The daily benefit amount is calculated by dividing your weekly benefit amount by seven.
-The maximum benefit amount is calculated by multiplying your weekly benefit amount by 52 or adding the total wages subject to SDI tax paid in your base period, whichever is less.
+The maximum benefit amount is calculated by multiplying your weekly benefit amount by 52 or adding the total wages subject to State Disability Insurance (SDI) tax paid in your base period, whichever is less.

-For claims beginning on or after January 1, 2017, weekly benefits range from $50 to a maximum of $1,173.
-To qualify for the maximum weekly benefit amount ($1,173) you must earn at least $27,071.83 in a calendar quarter during your base period.
-Your weekly benefit payment amount may vary if you receive other income while receiving DI benefits from the Employment Development Department (EDD) (such as sick leave pay, paid time off, etc.).
+For claims beginning on or after January 1, 2018, weekly benefits range from $50 to a maximum of $1,216.
+To qualify for the maximum weekly benefit amount ($1,216) you must earn at least $26,325.01 in a calendar quarter during your base period.
+Your weekly benefit payment amount may vary if you receive other income (such as sick leave pay, paid time off, etc.) while receiving DI benefits from the Employment Development Department (EDD).

 Weekly Benefit Amount (WBA)

-Your weekly benefit amount, which is based on your highest quarter of earnings in the base period, is the amount that the EDD determines you will be paid for each week you are unable to work.
+Your WBA, which is based on your highest quarter of earnings in the base period, is the amount the EDD determines you will be paid for each week you are unable to work.

 1. Confirm your claim start date.